 Doctors try to remove all cancer cells from your stem cells before they are transplanted.
 However, some stem cells may still contain cancer cells.
 This means that the cancer could come back after the transplant.

 A disadvantage of donor transplant is the risk that your body might ‘reject’ the new stem cells.
 This is known as ‘graft-versus-host disease’ (GVHD) and can be very serious.
-You might be given antirejection medication for the first few months after the transplant to reduce the risk of this happening.
+You might be given anti-rejection medication, called immunosuppression, for the first few months after the transplant to reduce the risk of this happening.

 The recovery period for a transplant from a donor is usually longer than a transplant using your own stem cells.